FridahKimathi/Skin-Disease-Image-Classifier-for-Accurate-and-Accessible-Diagnosis/README.md

 ## Data Sources:

-The dataset used for this project will be sourced from two primary websites - [DermNet NZ Image Library](https://github.com/FridahKimathi) and [DermNet NZ Image Library](https://github.com/FridahKimathi).
+The dataset used for this project will be sourced from two primary websites - [DermNet NZ Image Library](https://dermnetnz.org/image-library) and [ISIC 2019 Challenge](https://challenge.isic-archive.com/data/#2019).
 DermNet NZ Image Library contains a vast collection of clinical images of various skin conditions, while the ISIC 2019 Challenge dataset focuses on the detection of melanoma and benign skin lesions.
 The combination of these datasets will provide a diverse range of skin conditions for the image classifier to learn from.

 ## Focus Diseases
 1. Acne